 Despite the monumental challenges, Jamie’s family made the decision to not let the results of this traumatic accident keep her down.
 With the constant support of her mother, Fruit, and her sister Jeanee, Jamie’s recovery progressed further than any of her medical team had anticipated.
 Today, MoCrazy Strong develops keynotes, programs and workshops that teach others how to charge forward in life with optimism.

 help you climb an alternative peak!

-Since recovering from her accident, Jamie has spoken in front of audiences ranging from 20 to 1,000 people and presented at nonprofit galas, business conventions, and medical schools all over the globe.
+Since recovering from her accident, Jamie has spoken in front of audiences ranging from 20 to 1,000 and has presented at nonprofit galas, business conventions, and medical schools all over the globe.

 In 2012, Jeanee was the sole female representative from the United States for half-pipe skiing at the Youth Olympic Games in Austria.
 She has gone on to place top-ten at numerous national and international competitions.

 Jeanee is a licensed foster parent, and she continues to do education on strategies and mindset on how to be a successful parent.
-She uses this knowledge to educate others about how parent’s can positively help their children to reach success.Learn More
+She uses this knowledge to educate others about how parents can positively help their children to reach success.Learn More About Jeanee

 Grace “Mama MoCrazy” Mauzy, MA Psychology-Columbia University, has spent the last 30 years working and studying the connection between psychology, nutrition, and human development.